 DFSA with EPCglobal C1G2

 In this section, a brief introduction about DFSA with EPCglobal C1 G2 [11] will be given.
-The reading process consists of multiple inventory rounds.
-Each inventory round has a different frame length.
+The reading process consists of multiple inventory rounds; each inventory round has a different frame length.
 Figure 3.11 shows an example for the frame length adaptation in EPCglobal C1 G2.
 According to figure 3.11, the initial frame length is 2Qini , where Qini = 4.
 Then each slot is checked.
 If there is no tag reply, the frame length should be decreased.
-If it is an collided slot, the frame length is increased.
+If it is a collided slot, the frame length is increased.
 Finally, if the slot is a successful slot, the frame length will remain as it is.

 Figure 3.12 shows an example for timing diagram of different inventory rounds between a single RFID reader and different tag reply situations.
 The reader starts with a query command.
 In this command, the reader broadcast the current frame length for all the tags in the reading area.
 Each tag has to choose a random slot between 0 and 2Q − 1.